-The Eliason Laboratory, led by Dr. Jonathan L. Eliason, pursues two key focal areas: uncontrolled hemorrhage in trauma, including the development of medical devices for hemorrhage-control, and understanding how abdominal aortic aneurysms (AAA) form.
-Our work on controlling hemorrhage due to trauma, particularly in austere environments, grew out of Dr. Eliason's experience in the U.S. Air Force, seeing firsthand just how critical hemorrhage control is to the early survival of injured military personnel and civilians.
+The Eliason Laboratory, led by Dr. Jonathan L. Eliason, has a focus area of hemorrhage control, specifically with vascular injury involvement.
+This effort has included the development of medical devices for hemorrhage-control.
+The research efforts on controlling hemorrhage due to trauma, particularly in austere environments, grew out of Dr. Eliason's experience in the U.S. Air Force, seeing firsthand just how critical hemorrhage control is to the early survival of injured military personnel and civilians.
 We have since developed a novel device to control bleeding and hemorrhagic shock.
 Our scientific work also looks at many parameters of bleeding to identify risk factors and how to diminish them.

 Traumatic injury is especially lethal in austere environments, like those of most combat situations.
 To help prevent hemorrhagic shock and lengthen the survival window following trauma, we have co-developed a novel device to control bleeding from pelvic and abdominal injuries that can be used in resource-limited settings.
 But not all patients benefit, and prolonged use of the device can have serious complications.

 In our hemorrhage control work, we look at the effects of prolonged balloon occlusion in the context of traumatic injury.
 As with other studies related to trauma, the wide variability in injury patterns and patient populations as well as other factors make it challenging to determine the optimal ways of intervening.
 We have attempted to be very specific in analyzing outcomes by controlling as many of the variables as possible ,except the one of interest.